GeneralPattern/DAGV345_Lab/README.md

 # DAGV345_Lab

-Attached is a maya file _Turtle Rig Skinned to show skinning and weight painting skills
+Attached is a maya file Apollo_Rigged_new to showcase rig for lab